jfree/jfreechart/README.md

 ##### Version 1.0.4 (9-Feb-2007)

 This release features:
-- a new XYBlockRenderer class;
+- a new `XYBlockRenderer` class;
 - URLs for pie chart labels in HTML image maps;
 - a new dataset implementation for open-high-low-close charts;
-- support for gradient paint in ClusteredXYBarRenderer, StackedXYBarRenderer and legend graphics;
+- support for gradient paint in `ClusteredXYBarRenderer`, `StackedXYBarRenderer` and legend graphics;
-- a new anchor attribute for XYImageAnnotation;
+- a new anchor attribute for `XYImageAnnotation`;
 - improvements to the experimental SWT support; plus
 - a number of additions to the API for usability; and
 - many bug fixes.